Epinephrine Auto-Injectors: Avoiding Accidental Injection

 Prevention Tips

-• Learn how to use auto-injectors.
-Everyone who might give the medicine needs to know how: the patient, caregivers, parents, teachers, spouse, etc.
+• Learn how to use epinephrine auto-injectors.
+Everyone who might be in the position to administer the medicine needs to know how, including patients, caregivers, parents, teachers, and spouses.

-• Keep the medication in the plastic carrying tube it comes in, tightly closed and out of reach of children.
+• Keep the medication in its plastic carrying tube, tightly closed and out of reach of children.

 • Most devices have a colored safety release over the needle.
 Keep this release on until you give the medicine.

-• NEVER put your thumb, finger or hand over the needle area of the automatic injection devices.
+• Never put your thumb, finger, or hand over the needle area of an epinephrine auto-injector.

 This Really Happened

-Case 1: A 15-year-old boy found an EpiPen® on a bus.
-He unintentionally injected the adrenaline into the tip of his thumb.
-In the emergency room, his thumb was cold and pale.
+Case 1.
+A 15-year-old boy found an EpiPen on a bus.
+He unintentionally injected the epinephrine into the tip of his thumb.
+In an emergency room, his thumb was cold and pale.
 The boy complained of pain, numbness, and tingling.
-Capillary refill time was five seconds, indicating that blood vessels in his thumb were constricted and limiting blood flow.
+His capillary refill time was 5 seconds, indicating that blood vessels in his thumb were constricted and limiting blood flow.
 He was treated by soaking his thumb in warm water and applying nitroglycerin paste to relax his blood vessels.
-It took six hours for complete blood flow to be restored to his thumb.
+It took 6 hours for complete blood flow to be restored to his thumb (from Velissariou et al., 2004).

-Case 2: A 4-year-old boy found his mother's Epipen® in her travel bag and stuck himself in the thumb.
-The child had initial pain at the site with a small amount of bleeding.
-The thumb was pale and after 1 hour some bruising started to form.
-The mother soaked the child's thumb in warm water and massaged the area.
-The capillary refill was checked at this time and it was less than 3 seconds, not much longer than normal.
-The mother was advised by Poison Control to continue the warm soak for a short time longer and then allow the child go to bed for the night.
-By the next morning, the child's thumb was back to its normal color.
+Case 2.
+A mother called Poison Control because her 4-year-old son found the mother's EpiPen in her travel bag and stuck himself in the thumb.
+The boy had initial pain at the site with a small amount of bleeding.
+The thumb was pale, and, after 1 hour, some bruising started to form.
+The mother soaked the boy’s thumb in warm water and massaged the area.
+His capillary refill time was less than 3 seconds, not much longer than normal.
+The mother was advised to continue the warm soak for a short time longer and then allow the boy to go to bed for the night.
+By the next morning, the boy's thumb was back to its normal color.